A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions

 In Section \ref{topb1} we first discuss some basic concepts concerning topological bundles, i.e., continuous surjections $p \colon \Omega \rightarrow M$ from a topological space $\Omega$ (usually carrying additional algebraic structure) to a topological (usually compact or locally compact) space $M$ (see Section \ref{basicconc}).
 To study structured extensions in ergodic theory and topological dynamics, we then \enquote{relativize} notions of continuous functions (Subsection \ref{contfib}) and probability measures (see Section \ref{secrelmeas}).
 Finally, the important case of so-called Banach bundles (i.e., a relative notion of a Banach space) is considered in Subsection \ref{bbundl}.
-This first section is both - an introduction to topological bundles, but also a toolbox which will be referred to in the remaining sections of the article.
+This first section is both an introduction to topological bundles and a toolbox for subsequent sections.

 Section \ref{seccompgrp} is devoted to an extensive study of compact group bundles and their representation theory.
 We first recall the concepts of compact group bundles and their associated homogeneous spaces (Subsection \ref{compgroupbundles}) and the induced C*-algebras (see Section \ref{staralg}).
 We then develop the representation theory of compact group bundles involving the definition of their duals and a study of their representative functions in Subsections \ref{dual}, \ref{posdefsec}, and \ref{dualtop}.
 This culminates in Peter--Weyl type theorems for compact group bundles and bundles of homogeneous spaces (see Sections \ref{secpw} and \ref{secpw2}).